 Semester 2, Applied, Advanced Prerequisite: (MATH2961 or Credit in MATH2061) or (MATH2901 or Credit in MATH2001) and (MATH2902 or Credit in MATH2002)).

 Prohibition: May not be counted with MATH2005 or MATH2905 or MATH2065.
-Classes: 3 lectures, 1 tutorial and 1 practice class per week.

 Assessment: One 2 hr exam, assignments.

 This unit of study is essentially an advanced version of MATH2065, the emphasis being on solutions of differential equations in applied mathematics.
 The theory of ordinary differential equations is developed for second order linear equations, including series solutions, special functions and Laplace transforms.
 Some use is made of computer programs such as Mathematica.
 Methods for PDEs (partial differential equations) and boundary-value problems include separation of variables, Fourier series and Fourier transforms.